rusic/documentation/widgets/v2/twitter.md

 # Twitter feed widget

-Add a twitter feed widget to your template.
+Add a twitter feed widget to your theme.

-You can add a Twitter feed widget to your template.
+You can add a Twitter feed widget to your theme.
 The feed source can be changed later within the Editor.

 ## Examples

-To include a Twitter feed widget in your template you will need to add the following line:
+To include a Twitter feed widget in your theme you will need to add the following line:

 ### Basic usage